-A quadratic equation is one that can be written in the following form, called the canonical form:
+An equation is quadratic if and only if it can be written in the following form:

 \[ a x ^ 2 + b x + c = 0 \quad , \quad a \neq 0 \]

-The real numbers \( a , b \) and \( c \) are called the quadratic coefficient, linear coefficient, and constant term.
+called the standard form.
+The real numbers \( a , b \) and \( c \) are called the quadratic coefficient, linear coefficient and constant term.

-It can always be assumed that the quadratic coefficient is greater than zero.
-In fact, if \( a < 0 \), we can simply multiply both sides by \( -1 \) to bring it to the case \( a > 0 \).
+We can always assume that the quadratic coefficient is positive.
+Indeed, in the case where \( a < 0 \), we simply multiply both sides by \( -1 \) to reduce to the case \( a > 0 \).

 - Completing the Square